 Your I-94 will also have an admission number ('A'

 number).
-This is an 11 digit number towards the top, right
+This is an 11 digit number at the top of the

-corner of the card.
-The first 9 digits of this number is your
+form.
+The first 9 digits of this number is your Alien

 Your I-20 will be issued by your school (Butler University) and

 will be mailed to you in your home country.
 When you receive your